giraugh/pasta/README.md

-# pasta
+# Pasta 🍝
 Displays the pastafarian holiday for the current date.
-Written in rust and intended for use in a terminal greeting message.
+A small program written in rust and intended for use as part of a terminal greeting message.

-### Usage
+## Usage
 Simply run the binary and it will print the current holiday to standard out.
 For example, this may be the output if run on the 9th of June.

 ```bash